kubeflow/website/content/docs/guides/gcp-e2e.md

 Notes:

+* While the script is running, you may see an error message like this:

+    ```
+    gcloud deployment-manager --project=<your-project> deployments describe <your-deployment>
+    ERROR: (gcloud.deployment-manager.deployments.describe) ResponseError: code=404, message=The object 'projects/<your-project>/global/deployments/<your-deployment>' is not found.
+    ```

+    You can safely ignore the message, as the script goes ahead and creates the deployment for you.

 * When the script has finished, you should have a running cluster in the cloud ready to run your code.
 You can interact with the cluster either by using [`kubectl`][kubectl] or by going to the
   [Kubernetes Engine page on the GCP Console][gcp-console-kubernetes-engine].

 * While the script is running, you can watch your resources appear on the GCP console:
     * [Deployment on Deployment Manager][gcp-console-deployment-manager]
     * [Cluster on Kubernetes Engine][gcp-console-kubernetes-engine]
     * [Computing resources on Compute Engine][gcp-console-compute-engine]

 * It can take 10-15 minutes for the URI to become available.
 Kubeflow needs to provision a signed SSL certificate and register a DNS name.
     * If you own/manage the domain or a subdomain with [Cloud DNS][dns] then you can configure this process to be much faster.
     * While you wait you can access Kubeflow services by using `kubectl proxy` and `kubectl port-forward` to connect to services in the cluster.

 * The deployment script creates the following directories containing your configuration:
     * `{DEPLOYMENT_NAME}_deployment_manager_configs`: Configuration for